Hoarding Disorder -The Truth That Lies Beneath the Mess

-Hoarding can be something it’s tempting to write off as eccentricity, a bad habit, or the result of laziness.
-But it is a real and overwhelming psychological condition where someone cannot discard or part with their items without feeling extremely distressed.
-And it’s always a vast array of items they feel they must ‘save’, often not of any perceived value to anyone except them.
+But hoarding disorder is a real and overwhelming psychological condition where someone cannot discard or part with their items without feeling extremely distressed.
+Regardless of an item’s value they feel a need to save things.

-Is it hoarding or is it collecting?
+Is it hoarding disorder or is it collecting?

 With hoarders, there is no “replacing,” only adding more to the pile.
 And it’s not an act of enjoyment for hoarders, either.
 The jumble of acquisitions triggers feelings of shame and despair instead.

-- Intense and emotional over-attachment to objects, regardless of the items’ value, significance, or usefulness
+- Intense and emotional over-attachment to objects.
+Regardless of the item’s value, significance, or usefulness.

-- Compulsion to acquire, often seen as “rescuing” items, saving them to give as gifts, or refurbishing them for re-sale
+- Compulsion to acquire.
+Often seen as “rescuing” items, saving them to give as gifts, or refurbishing them for re-sale

 - Inability to part with items.
-Once in the house, objects are unlikely to leave, and attempts to discard even spoiled and unusable goods provoke intolerable feelings of anxiety
+Once in the house, objects are unlikely to leave, and attempts to discard even spoiled and unusable goods provoke intolerable feelings of anxiety.

 - Lack of ability to organise, care for, locate, make use of, or enjoy items that have been acquired.

 - Inability to prioritise.
 Living space, including areas used for sleeping, bathing and cooking, is given up to the hoard.
-Money needed for expenses like utility bills may be spent on more acquisitions
+Money needed for expenses like utility bills may be spent on more acquisitions.

 - Lack of awareness about the severity of the situation, its impact, and worsening living conditions.
-Even personal comfort, health, and safety are disregarded
+Even personal comfort, health, and safety are disregarded.

 - Emotional distress.
 Hoarding is usually accompanied by feelings of anxiety, depression, anger, shame, fear, helplessness, grief, loneliness, or other difficult painful emotions.